PoohL0ve/data_analytics/SQL-Learn/SQL.md

 WHERE name = 'John' AND surname = 'Marley';
 ```

-**Sequences** are objects that are used to generic unique numeric values such as *primar key* values.
+**Sequences** are objects that are used to generic unique numeric values such as *primary key* values.
 In MySQL it can be done by using the **AUTO_INCREMENT** clause when creating a table.
 Restrictions:
 - Only one column in a table can use it
 - The column should be of the Interger type
 - A NOT NULL contraint will be automatically added in MySQL if not specified.